vatpac-technology/sops/docs/enroute/brisbane/TRT.md

 When all three restricted areas are activated, they are referred to collectively as *'Bradshaw'*.
 Aircraft intending to operate in adjoining SUA should be notified *'[Bradshaw Active](../../terminal/tindal/#bradshaw-delamere-active)'* with their clearance.

 #### Delamere Air Weapons Range SUA
-The Delamere Air Weapons Range is contained within three volumes of SUA: R211 Delamere (`SFC-A095`), R212 Delamere (`SFC-A095`), and R232 Delamere (`SFC-NOTAM`).
+The Delamere Air Weapons Range is contained within three volumes of SUA:

+- R211 Delamere (`SFC-A095`)
+- R212 Delamere (`SFC-A095`)
+- R232 Delamere (`SFC-NOTAM`)

 The range is used for a variety of bombing and live-firing training exercises, and is wholly located within the TRS subsector.

 When all three restricted areas are activated, they are referred to collectively as *'Delamere'*.
 Aircraft intending to operate in adjoining SUA should be notified *'[Delamere Active](../../terminal/tindal/#bradshaw-delamere-active)'* with their clearance.